shirleekim/CPT-singletop/README.md

   - Compilation: If you change any things in this program, you have to do "make clean" before "make"
   - It will ask which simulation you want to analyse

-5. Compilation : in CPT-singletop
+5. Compilation : in CPT-singletop, do "make clean" then "make"
 6. Run b_mu2020.cpp twice, once with t, and once with tbar
 7. Run Sensibility.cpp
 8. Run XCarre.cpp